TF-Coder: Program Synthesis for Tensor Manipulations: Analysis of Synthesized Programs

 \subsection{False Positive Solutions}

-As with any programming-by-example system, \tool\ sometimes produces \emph{false positive} solutions, i.e., solutions that work for the given example but fail to generalize in the intended way.
+As with any programming-by-example (PBE) system, \tool\ sometimes produces \emph{false positive} solutions, i.e., solutions that work for the given example but fail to generalize in the intended way.
+It is possible for a false positive solution to look reasonable enough that a user mistakes it for a correct solution, but in our experience, false positive solutions are most often noticeably wrong.
+In any case, we stress that users should carefully review solutions produced by \tool\ before using them in real projects, as one should do for any code produced by a PBE system or other coding tools.
 In this section we discuss two instances of false positives produced by \tool.

 \paragraph{On the 70 benchmark tasks} When running \tool\ on our 70 benchmark tasks, 62 of its 63 solutions are correct.
 We now examine the single false positive solution.

 In this task from the industrial setting, the user wants to sum elements of \code{in1}, but partitioned into groups specified by \code{in2} first.
 The user provides the following example, which we use as-is in our benchmark task without modification: